 In the Giant Slalom the gates are closer than those in the speed events and the vertical drop varies from 300m to 400m.
-The competition is contested over two runs using the same slope but with different courses.
-The starting order in the second run is created by reversing the first 30 classified places from the first run or, in some cases, the first 15 classified places.
+The competition is contested over two rounds using the same slope but with different courses.
+The starting order in the second heat is created by reversing the first 30 classified places from the first heat or, in some cases, the first 15 classified places.

 In Slalom the vertical drop difference can vary from 140m to 220m.
 The competition is carried out over two heats on the same slope but with different courses, in the same way as Giant Slalom.
 The number of gates on the course varies.
 The Slalom requires considerable agility and dexterity since the slopes in Slalom competitions are very steep, with thick snow artificially iced in order to avoid any premature deterioration of the competition surface.